LauraSaraiva10/AppShortenLink/README.md

 # AppShortenLink
-App desenvolvida no Workshop React Native.
-Permite encurtar links.
-Foi usada a Bitly API.
+App developed at the React Native Workshop.
+It allows you to shorten links.
+Bitly API was used.

 ![5d7cfv](https://user-images.githubusercontent.com/63668973/121885734-6e5fb600-cd0c-11eb-946c-149a3422fd5c.gif)